albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/IoTCentral/Create_app_IoTCentral.md

 * **Schema** - this defines the data type for the value being received, such as an integer or a floating point number
 * **Unit** - this defines the unit for know telemetry types, for example °C for temperatures.

-1. Select the **+ Add capability** button to add new capabilities, and add the following four values:
+1. Select the **+ Add capability** button to add new capabilities, and add the following five values:

    |  Display Name     | Name          | Capability Type | Semantic Type | Schema | Unit |
    | -------------     | ------------- | --------------- | ------------- | ------ | ---- |